 It is a region of California (Central Coast).
 At this place, the Santa Lucia Mountains rise from the Pacific Ocean.
 The area is extremely rugged and scenic, with deep canyons, massive redwood trees, and sweeping ocean views.

 Big Sur stretches from Carmel-by-the-Sea to San Simeon along the Pacific Coast Highway.
-It’s best known for its many hiking trails that offer spectacular views over Monterey Bay and up into Canada.
+It’s best known for its many hiking trails offering spectacular views over Monterey Bay and into Canada.

 You will also find numerous state parks—including Henry Coe State Park, which has one of only two fishing piers in California!

-The Big Sur River also flows through this region; it is home to some historical sites such as Fort Ross State Historic Park where Russian fur traders settled in 1812.
+The Big Sur River also flows through this region, home to some historical sites, such as Fort Ross State Historic Park, where Russian fur traders settled in 1812.

 6. Lassen Volcanic National Park